List of EastEnders characters introduced in 1985: Detective Sergeant Quick

+Simon Wicks

-Simon WicksSimon Wicks, generally known as Wicksy, played by Nick Berry, appears between 1985 and 1990.
+Simon Wicks, generally known as Wicksy, played by Nick Berry, appears between 1985 and 1990.
 Wicksy was introduced to take on some of the more adult storylines that had been scripted for another character, Mark Fowler; Mark's actor David Scarboro had left the serial prematurely due to personal problems.
 Wicksy was the soap's first male pin-up, and proved extremely popular with female fans.
 An early storyline sees Wicksy perform a song in the serial, "Every Loser Wins", which was subsequently released as a single in 1986 and reached number one in the UK singles chart.
 One of Wicksy's most prominent storylines is Cindy Beale's (Michelle Collins) adultery with him, and a subsequent feud with Cindy's husband Ian (Adam Woodyatt).
 Nick Berry quit the role in 1990, fearful of typecasting, and after five years on-screen, Wicksy departed in December that year.

+Sheena Mennell

-Sheena MennellSheena Mennell, played by Dulice Liecier, first appears on 15 October 1985 when her taxicab breaks down in Bridge Street and she wanders into the café and asks Sue Osman (Sandy Ratcliff) where she might find another one.
+Sheena Mennell, played by Dulice Liecier, first appears on 15 October 1985 when her taxicab breaks down in Bridge Street and she wanders into the café and asks Sue Osman (Sandy Ratcliff) where she might find another one.
 Sue tells her that her husband, Ali (Nejdet Salih), might be able to take her where she needs to go and so Mary Smith (Linda Davidson), who is in the café at the time, offers to show her the way to Number 23 Albert Square in search of Ali.

 When Ali cannot be found, Mary invites Sheena to wait in her flat above and they quickly become friends.
 Sheena had once been in a similar situation to Mary when she found herself pregnant and alone, although she opted to abort the baby, which she had always regretted.
 Mary is impressed that Sheena earned £150 per week as a stripper.
 Weary of trying to live on the DSS payments she receives, Mary eagerly accepts Sheena's offer to help her find work as a stripper.
 Sheena also gives Mary dancing lessons.

 Whilst out working, Mary leaves her daughter, Annie, in Sheena's care, but she is caught by Sue 'entertaining' a man in Mary's room with Annie in close proximity.
 Sheena then leaves Annie alone while she goes for a drink in The Queen Vic with her guest.
 When Mary finds out about Sheena's behaviour she calls her a "sluttish bitch" and tells her that Annie could end up in care because of her irresponsible actions.
 This is the last time Sheena was seen.